microsoft/language-server-protocol/indexFormat/specification.md

   /**
    * The string encoding used to compute line and character values in
    * positions and ranges.
-Currently only 'utf-16' is support due to the
+Currently only 'utf-16' is supported due to the
    * limitations in LSP.
    */
   positionEncoding: 'utf-16',